Timeline of the nuclear program of Iran: 2002–2004

 Jihad etc.) resisting Israeli occupation, and a normalization of relationships.
 The offer is spurned by V.P.
 Cheney and the Bush administration, which instead criticizes the Swiss ambassador who forwarded the offer.

 June 16, 2003: Mohamed ElBaradei, Director General of the International Atomic Energy Agency, declares that "Iran failed to report certain nuclear materials and activities" and requests "co-operative actions" from the country.
 The International Atomic Energy Agency does not at this time decide to declare Iran in non-compliance with its safeguards agreement under the Non-Proliferation Treaty.

 October 21, 2003: As a confidence-building measure, Iran and the EU-3 agree to negotiations under the terms of the Paris Agreement, pursuant to which Iran agrees to temporarily suspend enrichment and permit more stringent set of nuclear inspections in accordance with the Additional Protocol, and the EU-3 explicitly recognizes Iran's right to civilian nuclear programs in accordance with the Non-Proliferation Treaty.
 The EU-3 submits a demand in August 2005 that Iran abandon enrichment nonetheless.

-October 31, 2003: After negotiations with Iran and the US on language in the IAEA document, the IAEA declares that Iran has submitted a "comprehensive" declaration of its nuclear program.
+October 31, 2003: After negotiations with Iran and the U.S. on language in the IAEA document, the IAEA declares that Iran has submitted a "comprehensive" declaration of its nuclear program.